dougbutner/wavvys/Wavvy Music Accolades Archives/[18] October 2020.md

 This is the final minor release until we move to Beta, with crypto rewards on the Wax blockchain, and so much more.

-Gold Version offers genre filled-dots at a deeper zoom level and three new map styles
+Gold Version offers the simpler genre dots at a deeper zoom level and three new map styles.
+Access the new styles

 Click 🗺️ Style -> 🗺️ Background